vippsas/vipps-developers/developer-resources/test-environment.md

 ## Test merchants

-All Vipps customers can create sale units in the test environment.
+All Vipps merchants can create sale units in the test environment.
 These sale units have access to all the
 [current API products](../vipps-getting-started.md#api-products).